openKolibri/klais-16/readme.md

 ![config-label]

 ### Invenotry and QC
 Inventory can then be managed with QR coded serialized tags.
-The serialization also provides better QC as it allows failure analysis and tracking in case of customer complaints to the batch and assembly level.
+The serialization also provides better QC as it allows failure analysis and tracking in case of issues traceable to the batch and assembly level.

 ### Part Numbers
 The manufacturer part number is based on the following scheme.